We have been talking a lot about gratitude lately.

-I protect her from the burden all while showing her my vulnerabilty.
-Safe-guarding her from the reality and weights I lifted, far more than I should have had to.
-The stress I carry within, working to heal my broken heart, while simultaneously holding her up, imparting the lessons I have learned from arduous paths, building her and us into this new normal that our lives have become.
+I protect them from the burden all while showing them my vulnerability.
+Safe-guarding them from the reality and weights I lifted, far more than I should have had to.
+The stress I carry within, working to heal my broken heart, while simultaneously holding them up, imparting the lessons I have learned from arduous paths, building them and us into this new normal that our lives have become.

 I don’t know how much longer this will last.
 She still comes in for hugs, climbs in bed for snuggles, reaches for my hand while we watch tv or falls asleep leaning into me.
-Those years of being home got me her.
-This amazing person I call daughter.
+Those years of being home got me them.
+This amazing person I call my kid.
 Our bond.

 This is what those 12 years got me.

 And I would do it all over again.